JohannesEA/reactts-novacare-quiz-app/quiz-app-novacare/README.md

 ### Step 3: Construct Query to Fetch Desired Data

-I visited Grapql to test page at: https://graphql.contentful.com/content/v1/spaces/<...>/environments/<...>/explore?access_token=<...>.
+I visited Graphql to test page at: https://graphql.contentful.com/content/v1/spaces/<...>/environments/<...>/explore?access_token=<...>.
 I found that the relevant types are AccordionItem and AccordionItemCollection.

 Then i created the query for fetching the relevant data